 Qualia: The Private Texture of Experience

+Then one day she walks out and sees a red apple for the first time.
+Does she learn something new?
 Most people’s intuition says yes — she discovers what red actually looks like.
-And if that intuition is correct, it means there is something about conscious experience that cannot be captured in physical facts alone.
+And if that intuition is right, it means there is something about conscious experience that cannot be captured in physical facts alone.
 There is more to the mind than the brain’s information processing.
-This is the intuition the hard problem crystallises, and it is the intuition that no current theory of consciousness has succeeded in defeating.

 What Neuroscience Has and Has Not Found

 Modern neuroscience has made extraordinary progress in identifying what researchers call the neural correlates of consciousness — the brain patterns that accompany specific experiences.
 When you see a face, particular regions of the temporal lobe activate.
 When you feel fear, the amygdala fires.
-When you fall into dreamless sleep, certain large-scale patterns of brain activity collapse.
+When you fall into dreamless sleep, certain large-scale patterns of activity collapse.

 The Leading Theories and Their Problems